zenmetsu/docker_factorio_server/README.md

 A new map named `_autosave1.zip` is generated the first time the server is started.
 The `map-gen-settings.json` file in `/tmp/factorio/config` is used for the map settings.
 On subsequent runs the newest save is used.

 To load an old save stop the server and run the command `touch oldsave.zip`.
 This resets the date.
 Then restart the server.
+Another option is to delete all saves except one.

 To generate a new map stop the server, delete all of the saves and restart the server.